 We have adopted shipping policies that do not necessarily pass the full cost of shipping on to consumers and third-party merchants.
 We also have adopted customer-friendly return and exchange policies that make it convenient and easy for consumers and third-party merchants to change their minds after completing purchases.
 In addition, pre-owned consumer electronics sold on our Paipai Selection flagship stores are also subject to a one-year warranty.
 We may also be required by law to adopt new or amend existing return and exchange or warranty policies from time to time.
 These policies improve customers' experience with us and promote customer loyalty, which in turn help us acquire and retain consumers and third-party merchants.
 However, these policies also subject us to additional costs and expenses which we may not recoup through increased revenue.
 Our ability to handle a large volume of returns is unproven.
 If our return and exchange policy is misused by a significant number of consumers and third-party merchants, our costs may increase significantly and our results of operations may be materially and adversely affected.
-If we revise these policies to reduce our costs and expenses, consumers and third-party merchants may be dissatisfied, which may result in loss of existing consumers and third-party merchants or failure to acquire new consumers and third-party merchants at a desirable pace, which may materially and adversely affect our results of operations.
+If we revise these policies to reduce our costs and expenses, consumers and third-party merchants at a desirable pace, which may materially and adversely affect our results of operations.
 In addition, any negative publicity related to the quality of pre-owned consumer electronics sold on our marketplaces, with or without merits, could damage our brand image, decrease customer demand, and thus materially and adversely affect our business, operating results and financial condition.